Most parents think about this at some point. Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 The law includes one provision that is easy to overlook.
 Section 6(5) of Cap.
 13 states that in appointing a guardian, a parent is required to take into account the views of the minor as far as practicable, having regard to the minor's age and understanding.

-In practical terms, this does not mean asking a two‑year‑old for their preference.
+In practical terms, this does not mean asking a child who is two years old for their preference.
 But if your child is older and able to express views, you should consider their perspective.
-An older child who has strong feelings about where they would want to live after losing their parents is someone whose voice deserves weight — even if the final decision remains yours.
+An older child who has strong feelings about where they would want to live after losing their parents is someone whose voice deserves weight, even if the final decision remains yours.

 Can you name more than one guardian?

 Yes.
-You can name joint guardians — two people who share parental responsibility.
+You can name joint guardians, meaning two people who share parental responsibility.
 This can work well if you want a couple to share the role, or if you have children with different needs and different family members who are each best suited to one of them.

 Joint guardianship requires the two guardians to agree on decisions, which means disagreements between them are possible.
 If you name joint guardians, think carefully about whether they are likely to work well together.